haacked/haacked.com/_posts/2014-01-26-fun-with-infinite-sums.markdown

 ---
 layout: post
 title: "Fun with infinite sums"
-date: 2014-01-25 -0800
+date: 2014-01-26 -0800
 comments: true
 categories: [math]
 ---
+I'm kind of a fan of numbers.
+You might even say I'm a bit of a numberPHILe.
+You groan, but it's true.
+Numbers exhibit such interesting properties when you put them together.

-Recently an ["astounding result" from Numberphile](http://www.youtube.com/watch?v=w-I6XTVZXww) on Youtube made its way around the internet.
-In this video, a couple of physicists "prove" that sum of all natural numbers is `-1/12` (or 0.08333... for you fraction haters).
-That is, if you take `1 + 2 + 3 + ...` forever and ever, the eventual sum is a negative fraction.
-What?!
+Recently an ["astounding result"](http://www.youtube.com/watch?v=w-I6XTVZXww) from the [Numberphile](http://www.numberphile.com/) folks (see, I'm not the only one) on Youtube made its way around the internet.
+In this video, a couple of physicists "prove" that sum of all natural numbers results in `-1/12` (or -0.08333... for you fraction haters).
+That is, if you take `1 + 2 + 3 + ...` and keep adding the next number forever, the eventual sum is a negative fraction.
+What you talking about Willis?!

 This result defies intuition.
 But as we'll see, most results when dealing with infinities defy intuition.

 In this particular video, they seem to play a bit fast and loose with the math.
 But there is a kernel of truth to what they demonstrate.
-I thought it'd be fun to look at their result, throw some code at it, and explore it a bit.
-But first, I should warn you I am not a mathematician.
-I have some background in math, but some of the concepts I'll explore I don't have a firm grasp on and might make minor mistakes.
-Send me a pull request if you catch any!
+I thought it'd be fun (for non-zero values of fun) to explore this idea a bit and throw some code at it to learn a thing or two.
+But first, I should warn you I am not a good mathematician.
+I have a tiny bit of undergraduate background in math, but some of the concepts I'll explore are beyond my puny brain's capacity.
+Feel free to send me a pull request with corrections!

-## But first, an old mathematician vs physicist joke
+## But first, a joke

 > A mathematician will call an infinite series convergent if its terms go to zero.
 A physicist will call it convergent if the first term is finite.